Western Australian Museum

-As part of the Engineering Advisory Services team, Marshall Day will assist in the development of the State’s Project Brief for all aspects of acoustics and specialist AV, as well as assisting the State as a key advisor for design monitoring and review during project procurement, design, and construction.
-The duration of the full commission is expected to be approximately five years.
+As part of the Engineering Advisory Services team, Marshall Day was responsible for the development of the State’s Project Brief for all aspects of acoustics and specialist AV.

 The museum will close its doors from mid-2016 as the construction begins, with an anticipated delivery date of 2020.